 To help overcome these costs, the study found that well-targeted government initiatives could help.
 In particular, households in focus groups welcomed hypothetical suggestions about offsets in council rates, collection services for smaller volumes of asbestos and a reduced fee at the tip for asbestos disposal.

-In addition to cost, income levels and a lack of urgency to remove asbestos were also found in focus groups to be important factors in decision making.
+In addition to cost, income levels and a lack of urgency to remove asbestos were also found to be important factors in decision making.

-On incomes, those with low household earnings of less than $50,000 were consistently less likely to have asbestos removed over the next three to six months compared with those on middle incomes ($50,000 to $99,000) and high incomes ($100,000 and up).
+On incomes, those with household earnings of less than $50,000 were consistently less likely to have asbestos removed over the next three to six months compared with middle income and high income households ($50,000 to $99,000 and $100,000 and up).

 As well, there was a lack of urgency to remove asbestos amid beliefs that the material was safe unless disturbed (provided that it is in a decent condition) and apprehension about disturbing it.
 Several focus group participants who had previously discovered asbestos in their homes had been told by their builder or another professional that the asbestos was safe to keep.